Ciantic/thoughts/2024/root.md

 $ sudo update-initramfs -u
 ```

-This will recreate `/boot/initrd.img-6.6.51+rpt-rpi-v8` with the new file placed in the `/scripts/init-bottom/ramfiles.sh`.
+This will recreate `/boot/initrd.img-6.6.51+rpt-rpi-v8` and another copy to `/boo/firmware/initramfs8` with the script new file placed inside the archive at `/scripts/init-bottom/ramfiles.sh`.
 If you now boot up your machine you should see the `/my-example-ram` directory in the root:

 ```bash
 $ mount